jmaslak/neurodivergence/work.md

  - Review prioritization in 1-1 with manager
  - Nagging reminders like [Due](https://www.dueapp.com/) does
- - Leaving "signposts" around that remind you that you need to do a task (for instance, a piece of paper on the floor in front you have to walk over to leave your office)
+ - Leaving "signposts" around that remind you that you need to do a task (for instance, a piece of paper on the floor in front of your desk that you have to walk over to leave your office)
  - Notepad to jot down tasks you think of while otherwise busy
  - Consider a "daily task list" that takes just a few things off your master task list so you aren't overwhelmed.
 Create a new one each